stacks-network/stacks-core/docs/signer-flows.md

   answer. `oldest_active_reward_cycle` decides how long the prior cycle's signer stays configured; `stacks_signers` is keyed by reward cycle parity, so only two cycles can be configured at once and it never looks back further than one.
-  It reads `retention_sortition_reward_cycle`, which falls back to the last sortition this view resolved on **any** tip. `None` there means "never resolved anything" — a signer that just started — which is the only case where holding the prior cycle open is the right default.
-Without the fallback every burn block would rebuild the long-retired prior cycle's signer (three node RPCs and a fresh `Signer`) only for the resolved answer to retire it again in the same pass.
+  It reads `retention_sortition_reward_cycle`, which takes the stored answer whichever tip it was resolved for. `None` there means "never resolved anything" — a signer that just started — which is the only case where holding the prior cycle open is the right default.
+Without that tolerance every burn block would rebuild the long-retired prior cycle's signer (three node RPCs and a fresh `Signer`) only for the resolved answer to retire it again in the same pass.